Verra Mobility (VRRM)

 David Roberts, President and Chief Executive Officer

-David Roberts has served as Verra Mobility's President and Chief Executive Officer since May 2018, joining the company as Chief Operating Officer in August 2014.
-Prior to his tenure at Verra Mobility (formerly American Traffic Solutions), he was the President and Chief Executive Officer of BillingTree, a multi-channel electronic payment platform company.
-Before BillingTree, Roberts was a Managing Director at Bank of America Merrill Lynch, where he led the Equity Plan Services business.
-He joined Bank of America Merrill Lynch following the sale of Equity Methods, a company he served as CEO, which grew from three to 60 people in two years before its acquisition in 2008.
-Roberts led Verra Mobility through a period of significant transformation, including a shift to private equity ownership, accelerated growth with two major international acquisitions, a rebranding effort, and taking the company public in 2018.
+David Roberts has served as Verra Mobility's President and Chief Executive Officer since May 2018, having joined the company in August 2014 as Chief Operating Officer.
+Before Verra Mobility, he was the President and CEO of BillingTree, a multi-channel electronic payment platform company, from April 2012 to August 2014.
+Prior to that, he was a Managing Director at Bank of America Merrill Lynch, where he led the Equity Plan Services business.
+He joined Bank of America Merrill Lynch following the sale of Equity Methods, a company he served as CEO, which he helped grow from three to 60 employees in two years.
+Verra Mobility itself was formed through a private equity rollup and a SPAC merger.

 Craig Conti, Chief Financial Officer

-Craig Conti has served as Verra Mobility's Chief Financial Officer since April 2022.
-Before joining Verra Mobility, Conti was the executive vice president and CFO of Century Aluminum Company.
-His previous global financial leadership roles include serving as CFO for ITW's welding business and leading financial planning and analysis for GE Healthcare's IT business.
-Mr. Conti began his career at GE, where he accumulated 15 years of experience in finance, operations, and strategy.
+Craig Conti was appointed Verra Mobility's Chief Financial Officer in April 2022.
+Previously, he held the position of Executive Vice President and CFO at Century Aluminum Company (NASDAQ: CENX).
+His career also includes serving as CFO for ITW's welding business and leading financial planning and analysis for GE Healthcare's IT business.
+Mr. Conti began his career at GE, accumulating 15 years of experience in finance, operations, and strategy.
+He has also held key financial leadership roles at private equity-backed startups.

 Jon Baldwin, Executive Vice President, Government Solutions